Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy

-In this paper, we show that OSOD-II, defined above, is ill-posed.
-Why?
-We want our detector to detect unknown-class objects in addition to known-class objects.
-Then, since this is a detection task, our detector must be fully aware of what to detect and what not at inference time.
-However, we cannot make this happen since unknown-class objects belong to an open set; they can be any arbitrary classes.
-A reconciliation is to make our detector detect any ``objects'' appearing in images, classifying them as either known or unknown classes.
-However, this may not be feasible since it is unclear what are ``objects.''
-For example, are tires of a car objects?
-Note that such a difficulty does not occur with OSR since it considers classification, not detection.
-Second, it is hard to evaluate the performance of methods for OSOD-II.
-Following the studies of OSOD-I \cite{DropoutSample,Overlooked}, the previous studies employ A-OSE \cite{DropoutSample} and WI \cite{Overlooked} to evaluate methods' performance.
-However, they are basically the metrics for measuring the accuracy of {\em known} object detection; they cannot measure that of unknown object detection.
+In this paper, we first point out a fundamental issue with the problem formulation of OSOD, which many recent studies rely on, specifically OSOD-II as defined above.
+OSOD-II requires detectors to detect both known-class and unknown-class objects.
+However, since unknown-class objects belong to an open set and can encompass any arbitrary classes, it is impossible for detectors to be fully aware of what to detect and what not to detect during inference.
+To address this, a potential approach is to design a detector that detects any ``objects'' appearing in images and classifies them as either known or unknown classes.
+However, this approach is not feasible due to the ambiguity in the definition of ``objects.''
+For instance, should the tires of a car be considered as objects?
+It is important to note that such a difficulty does not arise in OSR since it is classification; it involves classifying a single input image as either known or unknown.
+In this setting, anything that is not known is automatically defined as unknown---even if it technically belongs to an open set.
+Additionally, the aforementioned issue makes it hard to evaluate the performance of methods.
+Existing studies employ metrics such as A-OSE \citep{DropoutSample} and WI \citep{Overlooked}, which primarily measure the accuracy of {\em known} object detection (i.e., OSOD-I) and are not suitable for evaluating unknown object detection with OSOD-II.

-What was also overlooked in previous studies is the applications of OSOD.
-Apart from the above issues, OSOD-II (i.e., detecting any unseen objects)